hjcian/urlshortener-react/README.md

 # URL shortener - React Demo
-This repo is an very simple react app for demonstrating the [back-end URL shortener system](https://github.com/hjcian/urlshortener-python).
+This repo is an very simple react app for demonstrating the [back-end URL shortener system](https://github.com/hjcian/urlshortener-python), you should always run backend server at first.

 This react app provide the following interactive functionalities to you:
 1. **Shorten URL**